i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     Bit 0: If 0, no offline keys; if 1, offline keys Other bits: set to 0 for compatibility with future uses
   - If flag indicates offline keys:
-    Transient sig type (2 bytes)
+    Expires timestamp (4 bytes, seconds since epoch, rolls over in 2106) Transient sig type (2 bytes)
-    Transient signing public key (length as implied by sig type) Signature of transient sig type and public key, by the destination public key, length as implied by destination public key sig type
+    Transient signing public key (length as implied by sig type) Signature of expires timestamp, transient sig type, and public key, by the destination public key, length as implied by destination public key sig type
   - Length of IV + encrypted data (2 bytes)
   - IV (8 bytes)